hyperprior/hierophant/README.md

 explanations = explainer.explain(X)
 ```

-For more detailed usage, see our example Jupyter notebook.
+For more detailed usage, see our Jupyter notebooks in the `examples/` directory.

-Documentation
-For more detailed documentation, see here.

 Contributing
 We welcome contributions!
 See our contribution guide for more details.